HL7/smp-ig/input/pagecontent/specification.md

-This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to this Prior Authorization Support implementation guide.
-The bulk of it focuses on the Claim $submit operation, though it also provides guidance on privacy, security and other implementation requirements.
+This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to Standardized Medication Profile implementation guide.
+The RESTful exchanges of resources is the primary means of information exchange but in some situations, a Bundle containing the primary Medication List resources and all of the reference SMP Medication Statements may optimize the exchange.

 ### Context